Updated August 2015:

 Certain specific SNP events have been identified over the course of history that have proven useful in tracing the migrations of mankind over time.
 These public SNPs identify ones "Haplogroup” and the subclade of that Haplogroup to which one belongs.
 They fall into a sequential tree-like structure with branches and twigs.
 Often one’s Haplogroup designation and primary subclades can be predicted from one’s STR haplotype but, to be absolutely certain, SNP testing needs to be done.
 FTDNA will either make such an estimate or provide a backbone Haplogroup test when they can’t make an estimate.
 Basic SNP testing is highly recommended since it offers the Fox Project administrators the opportunity to divide results into meaningful groupings (see our Y-Results Tables.)

-In Haplogroup R-U106/S21, the project administrators have done a very adequate job of BigY analysis and BigY results have been analyzed for seventeen Haplogroup R-L1/S26 members (R-L1/S26 is a subclade of R-U106/S21).
-Eight new subclades of R-L1/S26 have been discovered as shown in Figure 1.
-The Fox Project has contributed five of the seventeen members of R-L1/S26 who have been Big Y tested and our results have been used to more accurately define the common ancestor, born before the year1600, of our British/American Foxes who are in Haplogroup R-L1/S26.
+In Haplogroup R-U106/S21, the project administrators have done a very adequate job of BigY analysis and BigY results have been analyzed for nineteen Haplogroup R-L1/S26 members (R-L1/S26 is a subclade of R-U106/S21).
+Ten new subclades of R-L1/S26 have been discovered as shown in Figure 1.
+The Fox Project has contributed five of the nineteen members of R-L1/S26 who have been Big Y tested and four of our results have been used to more accurately define the common ancestor, born before the year1600, of our British/American Foxes who are in Haplogroup R-L1/S26.
 This is described in the Results Section of this website.
+The fifth, 205722 of German descent,has matched a man surnamed Maxwell to define the new subclade R-A7108/A7109.

 A half dozen other Foxes have done BigY testing and the Fox Project administrators would appreciate it if those tested would share their results over and beyond what FTDNA is able to provide.